 Sandra Richardson is a former SaaS entrepreneur recognized as one of the leading women in technology, business, and staff mentorship.
 When you work with Sandra, you will notice that she is an intent listener.
 She has a unique ability to utilize her empathy and put herself in the situation to objectively analyze the issues, agendas and options available.
 Sandra is extremely creative when confronting problems, using both data driven techniques and outside the box thinking to arrive at the optimal solution.
-Sandra’s consulting focus is strategy; business reviews; human resources; marketing and operations.
-She also works with Align Business Advisory Services offering buy and sell-side investment representation for the middle market.
+Sandra’s consulting focus is strategy; fundraising and/or M&A; business reviews; human resources; marketing and business operations.
+She also works with Align Business Advisory Services to grow the startup from a regional to a national brand.
+She also started Align’s technology M&A division and offers buy and sell-side investment representation for the middle market.

 After receiving her Bachelor of Arts in International Relations from New England College and living abroad for several years, Sandra started her career at Price Waterhouse and two national law firms in human resources roles.
 When she worked at Dickstein Shapiro, a national law firm, she saw the opportunity to be mentored and trained from brilliant legal minds.
 She took advantage of those opportunities and quickly rose to become the youngest director in law firm history.